-a.
-When a specific departure route is necessary, provide the complete text, by runway, for required DPs.

-(1) When a climb to an altitude is necessary before turning, define the limitation as clear and simple as possible when limiting the initiation of a turn; e.g., "RWY 36: CLIMB HEADING 350.11 TO 2800 BEFORE TURNING LEFT."
+- a.
+When a specific departure route is necessary, provide the complete text, by runway, for required DPs. - (1) When a climb to an altitude is necessary before turning, define the limitation as clear and simple as possible when limiting the initiation of a turn; e.g., "RWY 36: CLIMB HEADING 350.11 TO 2800 BEFORE TURNING LEFT."

-Note: Procedure designers must consider the impact on local ATC operations when using such phrases as "before turning" or "before proceeding on course"; therefore, coordinate these actions with ATC to ensure compatibility with the local operating environment.
+Note: Procedure designers must consider the impact on local ATC operations when using such phrases as "before turning" or "before proceeding on course."
+Additionally, more emphasis may be necessary to define the a turn in a certain direction, for example, "before turning left/right" or "before turning east/north," etc.; therefore, coordinate these actions with ATC to ensure compatibility with the local operating environment.
+In addition, these words describe better for the pilot where the penetrations are located relative to the runway end.

-(2) When a DP routing is required and VOR or TACAN is used to define the route, use the format: RWY 9: CLIMBING LEFT TURN TO INTERCEPT ABC VORTAC R-310 TO 6000 BEFORE PROCEEDING ON COURSE.

-(3) When a DP routing is required and NDB is used to define the route, use course to or bearing from the NDB; e.g., RWY 35: CLIMB HEADING 350..., THEN CLIMBING RIGHT TURN TO INTERCEPT BEARING 020 FROM ABC NDB TO 6000 BEFORE PROCEEDING ON COURSE; or RWY 35: CLIMB HEADING 030..., THEN ON COURSE 015 TO ABC NDB TO 4000 BEFORE PROCEEDING ON COURSE.

-(4) When a ODP routing permits a climb within a sector, define the courses to remain within in a clockwise fashion; e.g., "RWY 12: CLIMB ON A HEADING BETWEEN 061 CW TO 228 FROM DEPARTURE END OF RUNWAY, OR MINIMUM CLIMB OF 260 FEET PER NM TO 8700 FOR HEADINGS 229 THROUGH 300."

-(5) When a DP routing is required and a localizer course is used to define the route, use magnetic direction of localizer course to be flown; e.g., "RWY 5: CLIMB ON I-XXX LOCALIZER NE COURSE TO 3000 BEFORE TURNING."

-(6) When the departure instructions must be graphically depicted, inform the pilot of the name of the default Obstacle DP, and submit an accompanying Form 8260-15B; e.g., Use standard Note: "USE JONES DEPARTURE" when the graphic obstacle DP serves all runways or use "RWY 27: USE SMITH DEPARTURE" when the graphic obstacle DP serves only a specific runway.
+- (2) When a DP routing is required and VOR or TACAN is used to define the route, use the format: RWY 9: CLIMBING LEFT TURN TO INTERCEPT ABC VORTAC R-310 TO 6000 BEFORE PROCEEDING ON COURSE. - (3) When a DP routing is required and NDB is used to define the route, use course to or bearing from the NDB; e.g., RWY 35: CLIMB HEADING 350..., THEN CLIMBING RIGHT TURN TO INTERCEPT BEARING 020 FROM ABC NDB TO 6000 BEFORE PROCEEDING ON COURSE; or RWY 35: CLIMB HEADING 030..., THEN ON COURSE 015 TO ABC NDB TO 4000 BEFORE PROCEEDING ON COURSE. - (4) When a ODP routing permits a climb within a sector, define the courses to remain within in a clockwise fashion; e.g., "RWY 12: CLIMB ON A HEADING BETWEEN 061 CW TO 228 FROM DEPARTURE END OF RUNWAY, OR MINIMUM CLIMB OF 260 FT PER NM TO 8700 FOR HEADINGS 229 THROUGH 300." - (5) When a DP routing is required and a localizer course is used to define the route, use magnetic direction of localizer course to be flown; e.g., "RWY 5: CLIMB ON I-XXX LOCALIZER NE COURSE TO 3000 BEFORE TURNING." - (6) When the departure instructions must be graphically depicted, inform the pilot of the name of the default Obstacle DP, and submit an accompanying Form 8260-15B; e.g., Use standard Note: "USE JONES DEPARTURE" when the graphic obstacle DP serves all runways or use "RWY 27: USE SMITH DEPARTURE" when the graphic obstacle DP serves only a specific runway. - b.

-b.
 It is not appropriate to use the wording "Comply with ODP or...."
-This could be confusing and cause the pilot to use a different routing than was expected by ATC.
+This could be confusing and cause the pilot to use a different routing than was expected by ATC. - c.

-c.
 Do not use the phrase "...or comply with ATC instructions."
-The pilot is aware that ATC instructions are to be complied with, when possible, and safety of flight is not compromised.
+The pilot is aware that ATC instructions are to be complied with, when possible, and safety of flight is not compromised. - d.

-d.
 Specify a single obstacle DP.
 Do not provide an option to use a SID as the default ODP.
 For example, do not use "Climb runway heading to 1200 before turning or use Manchester Departure."

-8. Visual Climb Over Airport.
+8. Visual Climb Over Airport (VCOA).